As a web designer, you have a keen eye for detail. Creating color palettes and arranging elements in a visually pleasing way is your job after all!

 - A handful of neutral colors

 Call-to-action colors are typically where designers struggle to remain compliant.
-If your call-to-action color is lighter (like yellow or light orange), try dark text instead of the more traditional white.
-You can also save fun, bright colors for hover states and opt for a slightly darker tone on the default button state.
-This can help buttons draw visual interest while keeping them accessible and user-friendly.
+If your CTA button is lighter (like yellow or light orange), try dark text instead of the more traditional white.
+You can also save fun, bright colors for hover states and opt for a slightly darker default tone.
+This can help buttons draw visual interest while still keeping them compliant.

-3. Find a Color Contrast Analyzer or Color Contrast Chart That You Love
+3. Find a Color Contrast Tool That You Love

 If you’re working on a new website or a website redesign, you’re going to spend a lot of time with your color contrast tool.
-So, take a little time and find the one that works for you.
+So, take a moment and find the one that works for you.
 Here are a few recommendations!